 The Baby Dolls of New Orleans

 The iconic Black Baby Dolls built their celebration parade in the red light district because of segregation.
-At that time, men commonly referred to the women as “baby dolls,” so they took that for the theme of their Krewe and their unique style of costumes.
-To this day, it’s still a long held custom for them to wear cute little bloomer dresses and umbrellas.
+At that time, men commonly referred to the women as “baby dolls,” so they took that as the theme of their Krewe and their unique style of costumes.
+To this day, it’s still a long-held custom for them to wear cute little bloomer dresses and umbrellas.

 Black Mardi Gras Indians (also known as Black Masking Indian Tribe)